kotinash/Hyacinth/README.md

 ## Usage

-Simply download clone this repo and run the `build_script.bat` file
+Simply download the latest release and run the `build_script.bat` file

 ## TODO